percona/percona-server-mongodb-operator/docs/enhancements/K8SPSMDB-cluster-sync/proposal.md

    - `state` → `status.state`
    - `lagTimeSeconds` → `status.lagTimeSeconds`
    - `error` → `status.error`
-   - State transitions also append/update entries in `status.conditions` (e.g., `InitialSyncComplete`, `Replicating`, `Finalized`) with their own `LastTransitionTime`, so historical timing is captured without dedicated timestamp fields.
+   - State transitions also append/update entries in `status.conditions` (e.g., `InitialSyncComplete`, `Replicating`, `Finalized`) with their own `LastTransitionTime`, so transition history is captured in conditions rather than requiring dedicated timestamp fields for every state change.
+Dedicated lifecycle timestamps may still exist for specific anchors such as `StartedAt`.

 4. **Interaction with the PSMDB reconciler:** The two controllers coordinate through CR state, not direct calls: